 AR2.01 Students can recognize that a cartoon rendering is a summary of the detail in a line rendering.
 (Novice, Amateur)

-AR2.02 Students can describe the atoms that are represented in different renderings, e.g. coloring, showing hydrogens/double bonds.
+AR2.02 Students can describe the atoms and their representations in different renderings, e.g. coloring, showing hydrogens/double bonds.
 (Novice)

 AR2.04 Students can identify the limitations in various renderings of molecular structures.
 (Amateur)

 AR2.05 Students can understand the level of detail of different molecular representations.
 (Novice, Amateur, Expert)

 AR2.06 Students can transition comfortably between equivalent 2D and 3D renderings of biomolecules.
 (Novice, Amateur, Expert)